Zevzzz/LabFilterParticleCounting/README.md

 - Andrew Oldag

 ## Significant Features
-- Extracts number of particles from an image of a lab filter
+- Extracts number of particles from an image of a cleanroom lab filter
 - Preview of detected particles will be shown
 - Outputs are saved to an outputs folder as both coordinates and snapshots